 San Jose, Occidental Mindoro is the nearest airport to Bulalacao.
-Airphil Express, Cebu Pacific and Zest Air have regular flights to San Jose from Manila, travel time takes 45 minutes.
-From San Jose airport, one can take a jeep or bus going to Roxas, Oriental Mindoro passing through Bulalacao via Roxas-Bulalacao-San Jose road, travel time is 45 minutes to an hour.
+Philippine Airlines and Cebu Pacific have regular flights to San Jose from Clark and Manila, travel time takes 45 minutes.
+From San Jose airport, one can take a jeep or bus going to Roxas, Oriental Mindoro passing through Bulalacao via Roxas-Bulalacao-San Jose road, travel time is at least 45 minutes.

-Accommodation in Bulalacao varies from budget inns and lodging houses to the island and beach resorts.
+Accommodations in Bulalacao vary from budget inns and lodging houses to the island and beach resorts.

 Bulalacao Southdrive Grill and Homestay, Felipa Lodge, Saints Peter and Paul Lodging and San Rosa Inn are located in the town proper and offer budget accommodation for as low as P400.00.

-Meanwhile, Tambaron Green Island Resort, Thelma’s Paradise and Target Island offer secluded island accommodation where guests can choose to stay in one of their rooms or pitch a tent in the beach.
-I have personally tried Tambaron Green Island Resort and I had a great time with them.
+Meanwhile, Tambaron Green Beach Resort, Thelma’s Paradise and Target Island offer secluded island accommodation where guests can choose to stay in one of their rooms or pitch a tent in the beach.
+I have personally tried Tambaron Green Beach Resort and I had a great time with them.

 - Snorkeling and Scuba Diving (bring your own gear)